Dug-F/Synaptic/README.md

 <a name="lessons"></a>
 # 4. What I Learned

-TODO

-This is the project which really kick-started my journey into the world of web developement.
+This is probably the project that taught me most out of any of the recent projects I have undertaken.
+It was my first project in Django and is the project which really kick-started my journey into the world of web development.

-I learned the principles of how web applications work and in particular how websocket communications work.

-The bulk of the solution was written before I understood about SOLID principles.
-There are a number of things I would do differently now and over time I will likely work on refactoring parts of the code to make it more flexible.
+Before I started the project I was reasonably experienced in Python (which I why I decided to go with Django) but knew nothing about Django, web protocols, animations, websockets, Django Channels, Redis and very little about JavaScript - I had to learn all of it as I went along.

+Through undertaking the project, I have learned huge amounts about all of the above topics and I used it as a launching pad to embark on a much deeper exploration of web development which ultimately took me to the School of Code.

 [Back to top](#top)